-This post is updated regularly to reflect the latest movies to leave and enter Hulu, which you can sign up for here. *New additions are indicated with an asterisk.
+This post is updated regularly to reflect the latest movies to leave and enter Hulu. *New additions are indicated with an asterisk.

 You’re stuck at home, pushing the remote control through so many options on your smart TV, looking for something, anything, that you can use to distract the kids and not make you feel guilty.
 Let us help.

 The truth is that none of the streaming services are particularly great at family options now that Disney+ has cornered that market, but that doesn’t mean there aren’t some great choices on Hulu.
 Here are 30 worthy films to distract the little ones or schedule an entire family movie night around (if you have the energy after homeschooling).